 One of the most obvious places to start for a more inclusive fashion industry is inclusive sizing.
 Bodies comes in all shapes and sizes, so clothes should too.
 There are plenty of options available in the fast fashion model, but sustainable and ethical brands are few and far between in this department.
 Natalie Wakeling, the former plus-size model and founder of the Embody Women brand, says ‘your size should not define your style.
 All you need is the right fit’.

 In the fast fashion model, having an increased size range means ordering more fabric and having a complete range on hand in store and online.
 This model is excessive and wasteful, and not entirely cost-effective.
 But if we did things differently and brands only made to order, then they would only pay for the materials they need – avoiding overproduction and excess stock.
-There are some great brands already working within this model such as Citizen Wolf and Jackfruit the Label.
+There are some great brands already working within this model such as Citizen Wolf and Jackfruit the Label (now closed).
 Charada, the founder of inclusive underwear brand Jackfruit the Label says, ‘It’s been a fabulous business decision, [she] even had to extend the size range not long after launching the label because the demand was there.’

 While there has been progress, one of the biggest problems with sustainable and ethical fashion is affordability – or lack thereof.
 We all wear clothes, and presumably all want to do right by our planet, but we also have mouths to feed, rent to pay, bills and other life expenses which take priority.
 In the current system, it can feel like we have to choose between a sustainable budget and sustainable values.
 The problem with cheap fashion though is that there’s almost always someone, somewhere else, paying the price – whether that be their time, health, wellbeing or some other form of exploitation.
 The poor quality of fast fashion also leads to more frequent purchases, so while the individual payments may be less, they can add up to a larger total.